How to Treat a Sebaceous Cyst on a Cat

 Prevention of Sebaceous Cysts in Cats

 There’s not much you can do to prevent sebaceous cysts in cats.
 However, you can help her to avoid developing cysts by making sure she lives in a clean environment.
+This also includes ensuring your cat’s litter box is kept clean.
 You can also keep her clean by bathing her once a week (or as directed by the vet).
-Grooming her is also an excellent way to help your kitty prevent sebaceous cysts.
+Grooming your fur baby is also an excellent way to help your kitty prevent sebaceous cysts.
 If you brush her regularly, you can find the cysts when they first develop.
 Then you can keep an eye on them and get your fur baby to vet if the cyst grows or changes.

 Not only that, but regular brushing helps you spend quality time with your fur baby, and you can help her to remove shedding hair and other debris, which also helps to keep her environment cleaner.
 You can also ask the vet about supplementing your kitty’s diet with salmon or other oils, as these can help reduce the incidence of sebaceous cysts in cats.